Piano Maintenance

 How often should my piano be tuned?

-TL;DR Most common is twice a year (every 6 months).
+TL;DR Most clients have their pianos serviced twice a year (every 6 months).

 If you have recently purchased a brand new piano, the rules are different.
 Most manufacturers recommend a new piano get tuned 3-4 times a year for the first few years.
-This is due to new string stretch.
-However, in most cases that is unreasonable.
-Instead, expect the first few tunings to take a bit longer, and cost a more than a standard tuning, until your piano is stable.
+This is due to new string stretch, and the piano adjusting to the Colorado dry climate.
+However, in most cases this is unreasonable.
+Instead, expect the first few tunings to take a bit longer, and cost a little bit more than a standard tuning, until your piano is stable.

-Generally, Holly recommends having your piano tuned once every 6-12 months depending on your home's environment, and how often you play.
-If you play more than 8 hours a week, and/or you have a sensitive ear, you might even choose to have it tuned more often (3 or 4 times a year).
+Generally, we recommends having your piano serviced once every 6-12 months depending on 1) your home's environment, and 2) how often you play.
+If you play more than 8 hours a week, and/or you have a sensitive ear, you might even choose to have it tuned more often (every 2-4 months).

 In the situation where we have you on a 6-month schedule, and the piano has reached a great point of tuning stability, we can use your scheduled appointment for touch-up tuning, and allow the rest of the time for other services such as regulation and voicing.